 Before you can apply to the Massachusetts Medical Use of Marijuana Program, you need to find a health care provider to diagnose you.

-Here’s what is the process to get a medical marijiuana card in Massachusetts.
+Here’s what is the process to get a Massachusetts medical marijuana card.

 - Check if you have a medical condition that qualifies for a medical marijuana card under the state law